Gangsters and poets in brutal and gentle enlacement of a criminal novel, meta-drama and boulevard.

 Besides the fictional action, Splendid’s is a play of precise rules and travesty.
 The text deliberately uses and brakes certain literate, theatrical and movie genres.
 The basic tone and plot, the images of beautiful men and a lustful woman, the terminology etc., all owe a lot to the criminal novel and film noir of the 1940’s.
 The second layer however, remains quite hermetic.
 The speech is encoded in words and sexual rituals of the Genet’s subculture in the time between both wars.
 But outside of that, the main theatrical model of Splendid’s is Racine's, abiding the strict classic rules of the uniqueness of time, place and work.
 It is, even as a parody, the drama of the court’s plot - the passageways of the palace are as Racine’s lobby, the words assign roles without the usage of metaphors, etc.

 As in Racine, the value lies in concepts such as Court, Dignity, Duty, Misfortune etc.

 Jean Genet was born in Paris in 1910.
-As an illegitimate child he never got to know his parents and was in custody of French social services and fosters care.
-When he was 10 he was sent to juvenile correctional facility for stealing.
-He was convicted of theft for 10 times, the 11th time he was convicted for life.
-Under the influence of French literate circles (amongst those was also Jean Cocteau) he was pardoned by the French president at that time Auriola.
+As an illegitimate child he never got to know his parents and was put in custody of the French social services and foster care system.
+At the age of 10, he was sent to a juvenile correctional facility for stealing.
+He was convicted for theft 10 times until finally, the 11th time, he was convicted for life.
+Under the pressure of the French literate circles (amongst which was also Jean Cocteau), he was pardoned by the French president at that time.
 He died in Paris in 1986.
-He was a poet, writer and play writer and author of known novels: »Our Lady Of The Flowers«, »The Thief's Jurnal«, »The Miracle of the Rose«, »Querelle of the Brest« etc.
+He was a poet, writer and playwright as well as the author of several well-known novels: »Our Lady Of The Flowers«, »The Thief's Jurnal«, »The Miracle of the Rose«, »Querelle of the Brest« etc.

 Jean Genet, Letter to Jeanu-Jacques Pauvert, in Fragments.